-Inorganic Contaminants Contaminant Level Violation Likely Source of MCL MCLG Date Health Effects of Contaminant (Units) Detected\ YES/NO Contamination Antimony 6 6 Discharge from Some people who drink water containing antimony well in excess of the MCL (ppb) petroleum: fire over many years could experience increases in blood cholesterol and retardants; ceramics; decreases in blood sugar electronics; solder Arsenic 5 0 (2.5 ppb through 5 ppb) While your drinking water meets EPA's standard for Erosion of natural (ppb) deposits; runoff from arsenic, it does contain low levels of arsenic.
+Inorganic Contaminants Contaminant Level Violation Likely Source of Date MCL MCLG Health Effects of Contaminant Detected\ YES/NO (Units) Contamination 1/17/24 6 6 Antimony NO Discharge from Some people who drink water containing antimony well more than the MCL < 0.001 (ppb) petroleum; fire over many years could experience increases in blood cholesterol and retardants; ceramics; decreases in blood sugar electronics; solder 1/17/24 5 0 Arsenic NO Erosion of natural (2.5 ppb through 5 ppb) While your drinking water meets EPA's standard for (ppb) < 0.001 deposits: runoff from arsenic, it does contain low levels of arsenic.
 EPA's standard balances the orchards; runoff from current understanding of arsenic's possible health effects against the costs of glass and electronics removing arsenic from drinking water.
-EPA continues to research the health effects of low levels of arsenic, which is a mineral known to cause cancer in production wastes humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems.
-(Above 5 ppb) Some people who drink water containing arsenic in excess of the MCL over many years could experience skin damage or problems with their circulatory system and may have an increased risk of getting cancer.
-Asbestos 7 7 Decay of asbestos Some people who drink water containing asbestos in excess of the MCL over (MFL) cement water mains: many years may have an increased risk of developing benign intestinal polyps. erosion of natural deposits Barium 2 2 Discharge of drilling Some people who drink water containing barium in excess of the MCL over (ppm) wastes; discharge many years could experience an increase in their blood pressure. from metal refineries; erosion of natural deposits Bervllium 4 4 Discharge from metal Some people who drink water containing beryllium well in excess of the MCL (ppb) refineries and coalover many years could develop intestinal lesions. burning factories; discharge from electrical, aerospace. and defense industries Bromate (ppb) 10 0 By-product of Some people who drink water containing bromate in excess of the MCL over drinking water many years may have an increased risk of getting cancer. disinfection Cadmium 5 5 Corrosion of Some people who drink water containing cadmium in excess of the MCL over (ppb) galvanized pipes: many years could experience kidney damage. erosion of natural deposits; discharge from metal refineries; runoff and paints from waste batteries
+EPA continues to research the health production waste effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems.
+(Above 5 ppb) Some people who drink water containing arsenic more than the MCL over many years could experience skin damage or problems with their circulatory system and may have an increased risk of getting cancer.
+Asbestos 7 7 Decay of asbestos Some people who drink water containing asbestos more than MCL over many (MFL) cement water mains; years may have an increased risk of developing benign intestinal polyps. erosion of natural deposits 2 2 Barium NO Discharge of drilling Some people who drink water containing barium more than MCL over many 0.0098 wastes; discharge years could experience an increase in their blood pressure. (ppm) from metal refineries: erosion of natural deposits Beryllium 4 4 NO Discharge from metal Some people who drink beryllium well more than the MCL over many years < 0.001 (ppb) refineries and coalcould develop intestinal lesions. burning factories; discharge from electrical, aerospace, and defense industries Bromate (ppb) 0 10 By-product of Some people who drink water containing bromate more than the MCL over drinking water many years may have an increased risk of getting cancer. disinfection Cadmium 1/17/24 5 5 NO Corrosion of Some people who drink water containing cadmium more than the MCL over (ppb) < 0.001 galvanized pipes; many years could experience kidney damage. erosion of natural deposits; discharge from metal refineries: runoff from waste batteries and paints